wuqui/IndVar/README.md

 ### Functionality

-* this notebook parses the XML version of BNC2014,
+* This notebook parses the XML version of [BNC2014](http://corpora.lancs.ac.uk/bnc2014/),
 * calculates total counts for texts, speakers and words in the corpus,
 * performs queries for the target pattern `that's ADJ` and stores all hits,
-* merges hits with semantic category descriptions from the USAS tagset,
+* merges hits with semantic category descriptions from the [USAS](http://ucrel.lancs.ac.uk/usas/) tagset,
 * merges hits with metadata for speakers and conversations from the spreadsheets provided by BNC2014.

+### Contents

+* The code is provided as a notebook with comments in `IndVar.ipynb`.
+* Exported versions of the notebook for viewing can be found in `IndVar.html` and `IndVar.pdf`
-Outputs files are stored in `out/`.
+* Output files are stored in the directory `out/`.

 ### Correspondence